odea-project/qAlgorithms/report/report.md

 worse scores for the newly included point should be handled.
-While this leads to a blind spot in the detection of bad bins, a complete analysis would require the development of a new clustering algorithm which functions by increasing bin size and merging similar bins in accordance with the detailed statistical criteria.
+While this leads to a blind spot in the detection of bad bins, a complete analysis would require the development of a new clustering algorithm, which functions by increasing bin size and merging similar bins in accordance with the detailed statistical criteria.

-This test reliably detects some, but probably not all, bins which do not contain all points that they should.
-To gain a comparison value, in a follow-up test all bins which have a point within the critical distance for the bin size that would be removed from the bin if it was added to it were marked.
+This test reliably detects some, but probably not all, bins which do not contain all the points that they should.
+To gain a comparison value, in a follow-up test, all bins which have a point within the critical distance of the bin size that would be removed from the bin if it was added to it were marked.

 **7) Correctly Separated Point Within Critical Distance**

 This condition depends on test condition 2).
-It performs the same operation but calculates the critical value using the binsize instead of the binsize plus one.
-Only bins, which do not fulfill condition 2) are considered.
+It performs the same operation but calculates the critical value using the bin size instead of the bin size plus one.
+Only bins that do not fulfill condition 2) are considered.
 If this condition is positive, there exists a point with a distance to any other point in the bin below the critical distance.
 However, upon adding this point to the bin, the change in critical value will lead to this distance being too great and the bin being split again.
-A bin for which this condition is true could possibly benefit from slightly increasing the estimated centroid error, but should not be considered an undesirable grouping.
+A bin for which this condition is true could possibly benefit from slightly increasing the estimated centroid error but should not be considered an undesirable grouping.

-(@gerrit: here you should add if this was observed or not? => moved to separate section // adressed)

 ---

-All following tests serve to detect bins where the separation was not strict enough.
+All following tests detect bins where the separation was not strict enough.

 **1) Duplicates in Scans**

 The theoretical bin contains one element for every scan it extends over.
-Since a declared purpose of this algorithm is to detect bins even when single points are missing from a series, only a scan being represented twice can be counted as an error (as opposed to the absence of an expected scan). (@gerrit: what are the consequences of this observation? // adressed) If a scan appears twice at a different mass, it is possible that two very similar bins were combined into one due to the centroid error being too large.
-As such, duplicate scans can serve as an indicator for the separation not being strict enough.
+Since the declared purpose of this algorithm is to detect bins even when single points are missing from a series, only a scan being represented twice can be counted as an error (as opposed to the absence of an expected scan).
+If a scan appears twice at a different mass, it is possible that two very similar bins were combined into one due to the centroid error being too large.
+As such, duplicate scans can serve as an indicator of the separation not being strict enough.

 **3) Deviation of Median and Mean**